upperlinecode/logo-recreation-javascript/README.md

 ## TL;DR

-This lab will give you more practice with shapes and colors in p5.
+This activity will give you more practice with shapes and colors in p5.
 Choose your favorite logos from the image below and recreate them one at a time in script.js.

 ## Contents